Kenneth Stevenson (bishop): Life

 In retirement, Stevenson continued to write and give his support to fund-raising activities for Leukaemia & Lymphoma Research, e.g. through musical events and the artistic work of his daughter Alexandra.
+Stevenson died on 12 January 2011, his Independent obituary noting that "he was drinking champagne and listening to his favourite Bach only hours before his death".
+His brother-in-law, the journalist and editor Stephen Glover, wrote in The Guardian about Stevenson's death that "he accomplished it with good humour, courage and firm belief."

-He had two brothers-in-law who were also bishops: David Tustin and Peter Forster.
+Stevenson had two brothers-in-law who were also bishops: David Tustin and Peter Forster.
 Both assisted at his funeral at Portsmouth Cathedral on 26 January 2011, along with his great friend Patricia Routledge.